Return to Celenza: Our Stories

 Photo courtesy of Dave Pettinicchi.
 Dave's Torre cousins in Celenza.

 Many of our ancestors dreamed of returning to Celenza: its winding cobblestone roads, expansive green fields and warm community.
 Others made a new life for themselves in America and never looked back on the poverty and hunger.
 This small town, 5000 miles from where most of us live in America, where virtually no one speaks English, may seem entirely foreign to us at first glance.
-The amazing thing, however, is that over 100 years and 5000 miles can never break the bonds of family and friendship that perhaps we never knew existed.
+The amazing thing, however, is that over 100 years and 5000 miles can never break the bonds of family and friendship that perhaps you never knew existed.
 The Celenzani's love of their countrymen and women (paesani) has never waned.
 If you visit Celenza, you will know what it feels like to return home, to your home.
 These are the stories of some fellow descendants of Celenza Valfortore and their return "home."
 Tell us your story.

 Dave's return to Celenza